ranulph/birthdays-emailer/README.md

 ## Birthdays Emailer

-Recevies birthday files from the Birthday queue.
+Recevies birthday files from the Birthdays queue.
 Constructs a HTML email (built with https://react.email/) with the data.

 Uses Cloudflare D1 SQLite database to fetch users email.